mrkidvn44/mrkidvn44/README.md

 ### Hi there

-My name is Le Tuan Vu, currently studying at University of Information Technology in Viet Nam
+My name is Le Tuan Vu, currently studying at Ho Chi Minh city University of Information Technology.